Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 01, 2019

-This is an interesting question because a lot of times where people get confused, when you're talking about a domestic violence restraining order you're talking basically about a civil remedy, where somebody files a case in one of the civil courts and makes the argument that they want to be protected against this other person.
+This is an interesting question because a lot of times people get confused; when you're talking about a domestic violence restraining order, you're talking basically about a civil remedy, where somebody files a case in one of the civil courts and makes the argument that they want to be protected against this other person.

-So, the court will grant a domestic violence restraining order and as far as how long it will be, will be up to the judge.
-It could be a year, two years, three years, five years.
-You have to make your argument as the person asking for the order and if you're successful and get the order then you have to make your argument as to how long you want the order to be.
+So, the court will grant a domestic violence restraining order, and the judge will decide how long it will be.
+It could be a year, two years, three years, or five years.
+You have to make your argument as the person asking for the order, and if you're successful and get the order, then you have to make your argument as to how long you want the order to be.

 Violation of Protective Order

-So, that's a lot of time why I've seen restraining order dismissed and the criminal protective order put into place, and now you're in a position if the person violates, they're looking at a double whammy and a lot of criminal defendants obviously don't want to be in a position where they're violating the criminal protective order.
+So, that's a lot of time why I've seen the restraining order dismissed and the criminal protective order put into place.
+Now you're in a position where the person violates, they're looking at a double whammy, and a lot of criminal defendants obviously don't want to be in a position where they're violating the criminal protective order.

 About the Author